Jenson Button: Other racing ventures

 Button was invited to the Race of Champions six times: in 2007, 2008, 2009, 2011, 2015 and 2017, reaching the semi-finals of the Nations Cup with Andy Priaulx for Team Autosport in 2007 and 2008 and finishing second in 2009.
 His best performance in the Race of Champions were the semi-finals in 2009.
 In 2019, Button drove off-road races in a Rocket Motorsports-entered Brenthel Industries Spec 6100 TT class truck with Buncombe and managing director Mazen Fawaz his co-drivers.
 This came about when Button told Buncombe they would race the Baja 1000 as Buncombe's 40th birthday present and sought vehicle components.
 Navigated by Terry Madden, he finished no higher than the top 20 in the Mint 400 with retirements in the Vegas to Reno and the Baja 1000.

 In 2020, while motor racing was suspended due to the COVID-19 pandemic, Button participated in eSports races.
 In January 2021, Button launched JBXE to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
+He stopped driving after one round to focus on managing his team and replaced himself with Kevin Hansen.
 Button made his first foray into historic racing at the 2021 Goodwood Revival, partaking in the Stirling Moss Trophy and the Royal Automobile Club TT Celebration races.
-He is set to drive an FC1-X car for the Xite Energy Racing team in the all-electric Group E category for the 2022–23 season of the off-road Nitro Rallycross series.
+He was set to drive an FC1-X car for the Xite Energy Racing team in the all-electric Group E category for the 2022–23 season of the off-road Nitro Rallycross series.
+However, he withdrew from the rest of the season after one round.

-Button will run three NASCAR Cup Series races in 2023 for Rick Ware Racing in the No. 15 car, starting with the Texas Grand Prix at Circuit of the Americas.
+Button ran three NASCAR Cup Series races in 2023 for Rick Ware Racing in the No. 15 car, starting with the 2023 EchoPark Automotive Grand Prix at Circuit of the Americas (COTA).
+His best result over the three races was 18th position at COTA.